jeremyong/jeremyong.github.com/_posts/2023-08-05-graphics-programmer-interviewing.markdown

 - Reviewing your prior work and experiences so you can easily converse about the problems you've solved, and how you solved it

 The first two items are mainly to aid the hiring manager understand how best to assess that you're a good fit for the role.
+The resume and cover letter are great places to add this type of information, and it makes sense to tailor both for each role you apply to.
 The last item is a good general interview preparation tip, especially so for graphics because talking about prior experience is sometimes the only real way to evaluate a person's understanding of a topic.